 Coca-Cola Co.
-(KO) is in discussions to invest about $10 million in Spotify Ltd., the subscription music-streaming service, according to two people with knowledge of the discussions.
+(KO:US) is in discussions to invest about $10 million in Spotify Ltd., the subscription music-streaming service, according to two people with knowledge of the discussions.

 An agreement isn’t assured, said one of the people, who sought anonymity because the talks are private.
 An agreement may be reached in the next few weeks, Sky News reported yesterday, citing people close to the beverage company.